 5. Demonstrate a Commitment to Preventative Maintenance

 A commitment to preventative maintenance starts from the top, down.
-When company executives reduce maintenance budgets or when plant managers fail to schedule preventative maintenance or override scheduled maintenance to meet production goals, it can send the wrong message about the importance of preventative maintenance.
-Failure to conduct regular maintenance on machines can cause parts and components to break down and malfunction, which can create serious threats to the safety of your employees and the quality of your products.
+When company executives reduce maintenance budgets, when plant managers fail to commit to a preventative maintenance, the perceived importance of preventative maintenance falls.
+Failure to conduct regular maintenance on machines can cause parts and components to malfunction and break down, which can create serious threats to the safety of your employees and the quality of your products.

-When considering budgetary or production needs, it’s important for company leadership to realize the benefits of regular preventative maintenance checks.
-Regularly scheduled preventative maintenance can save money by increasing the lifetime of your automated equipment and addressing equipment needs before resulting in unanticipated downtime, as well as maintain consistent product quality by ensuring the machine is running smoothly.
+When considering budgetary or production needs, it’s important for company leadership to commit to regular preventative maintenance checks.
+Regularly scheduled preventative maintenance can save money by increasing the lifetime of your automated equipment and addressing equipment needs before resulting in unanticipated downtime, as well as maintaining consistent product quality by ensuring the machine is running smoothly.

-With over 20 years of experience, SDC understands the importance of preventative maintenance to keep your automated systems running as efficiently as possible.
-Contact SDC today to discuss your upcoming automation project.
+With 25 years of experience, SDC understands the importance of preventative maintenance to keep automated systems running as efficiently as possible.
+Contact us today to discuss an upcoming automation project.
 In the meantime, check out some of our past projects.